linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 [future-possibilities]: #future-possibilities

 As a Linkerd user, it is important to know that Linkerd works with my services, not just emojivoto.
-Setting the `workloadNamespace` property in the test configuration file gives the users this flexibility :
+Setting the `workloadNamespace` flag while executing `./run.sh` gives the users this flexibility.
-- During runtime, the value for this property is picked up from the unmarshalled object, and a `config.linkerd.io/e2e: conformance` label is appended to the namespace config
+- `config.linkerd.io/e2e: conformance` label is appended to the namespace config
 - The tests then hit the k8s API with a label selector to annotate all objects (deployments) under this namespace with the `linkerd.io/inject: enabled` annotation to trigger auto-injection.
 - It is crucial for Linkerd commands like `stat`, `route` and `edge` to support label selectors, hence, a patch for this must be made.